Royal College of Music: Later history

-The College's teaching professoriate numbers over 200 musicians, including internationally known figures like Dmitri Alexeev, Chen Jiafeng, Natalie Clein, Danny Driver, Martin Gatt, Jakob Lindberg, Patricia Rozario, Ashley Solomon, Mark-Anthony Turnage, Roger Vignoles, Raphael Wallfisch and Errollyn Wallen as well as principals of the major London orchestras including the London Symphony, BBC Symphony, London Philharmonic, Philharmonia and the Royal Philharmonic Orchestras.
+The College's teaching professoriate numbers over 200 musicians, including internationally known figures like Dmitri Alexeev, Martyn Brabbins, Natalie Clein, Danny Driver, Martin Gatt, Chen Jiafeng, Jakob Lindberg, Mike Lovatt, Patricia Rozario, Brindley Sherratt, Ashley Solomon, Mark-Anthony Turnage, Maxim Vengerov, Roger Vignoles, Raphael Wallfisch and Errollyn Wallen as well as principals of the major London orchestras including the London Symphony, BBC Symphony, London Philharmonic and the Philharmonia.

-Since its founding in 1882, the college has been linked with the British royal family.
-Its patron was Queen Elizabeth II.
+Since its founding in 1882, the college has been linked with the British royal family and its Patron is His Majesty King Charles III.
 For 40 years Queen Elizabeth The Queen Mother was president; in 1993 Charles III (then Prince of Wales) became president.

-A hall of residence serving 170 students was opened in 1994 in Goldhawk Road, Shepherd's Bush.
+Opened in 2016, the Royal College of Music’s hall of residence, Prince Consort Village, provides accommodation for more than 400 students and with acoustically treated bedrooms and dedicated practise rooms.

 The college is a registered charity under English law.

 Curriculum

 The college teaches all aspects of Western classical music from undergraduate to doctoral level.
 There is a junior department, where 300 children aged 8 to 18 are educated on Saturdays.